yEAh-Games/library/_posts/2022-10-20-election-candidates-in-the-october-2022-yg-elections.md

 date: 2022-10-20 18:00
 author: yeahgamesdevs
 comments: true
+categories: [Events, yEAh Elections, October 2022 Elections]
-categories: [candidates, elections, Events, May 2022 Elections, vote, voting, yEAh Elections, yeah games elections, yeah games elections 2022]
+tags: [candidates, elections, vote, voting yeah games elections, yeah games elections 2022]
 ---
 <!-- wp:paragraph -->
 <p>The following are the registered candidates and related information for the October 2022 yEAh Games elections. <br>You can vote for them in the election by choosing their party name on the ballot, posted <a href="https://yeaharchives.wordpress.com/2022/10/26/vote-may-2022/">here</a>.</p>